-Later archaeological materials seem in the opinion of some scholars, to prove the large scale domestication of the camel at the end of the 2nd millenium BC.
+Later archaeological materials suggest the large scale domestication of the camel at the end of the 2nd millenium BC.

 There are no references to camel caravans in any source before the 12th-11th centuries BC and other scholars consider that camels came into use for transport shortly before or after that date.

 In Mesopotamia, carvings from the time of Tiglat-Pileser I (circa 1100 BC) and Shalmaneser III (9th century BC) were found (see above).

 These show Bactrian camels being presented as gifts to the Assyrian kings.
 The inscription of Shalmaneser III, in which he boasts of his victory in the Battle of Qarqar (853 BC) refers to Gindibu the Arabian who commanded a battalion of one thousand camels.